Neoathenian/Make_md_clickables/README.md

+# Guide to making .md's open as html in default browser

-# 🛠️ Setting Up Pandoc on Windows and Automatically Compiling Markdown to HTML
+## 🛠️ Setting Up Pandoc on Windows and Automatically Compiling Markdown to HTML

 This guide will show you how to:

 1. Install Pandoc and add it to your system's PATH.
-2. Create a batch file to auto-compile Markdown (`.md`) to HTML (and save it to the %TEMP% folder) and open it in Chrome.
+2. Create a batch file to auto-compile Markdown (`.md`) to HTML (and save it to the %TEMP% folder) and open it in default browser.
 3. Associate `.md` files to open with this batch file on double-click.

 ---

-## ✅ Step 1: Install Pandoc and Verify Location
+### ✅ Step 1: Install Pandoc and Verify Location

 1. Download Pandoc from [https://pandoc.org/installing.html](https://pandoc.org/installing.html).
 2. If you chose the ZIP download, extract it and place `pandoc.exe` in the following directory (create the directory):